Chief Yaya Jarjusey Cross-Examined At Mansa Konko Magistrate Court

 “I cannot remember, but we told President Barrow that we support him,” the witness replied.

-Chief Jarjusey in his response to the question as to who the Chiefs in LRR campaigned for in the year 2016, said it was ex-president Yahya Jammeh because he was the incumbent president.
-He however denied the fact that he was among the Chiefs and Governors who wrote to President Jammeh, asking him to stay and assuring him of their support which resulted to the declaration of the State of Emergency in the country.
+Chief Jarjusey in his response to the question about who the Chiefs in LRR campaigned for in the year 2016, said it was ex-president Yahya Jammeh because he was the incumbent president.
+He however denied that he was among the Chiefs and Governors who wrote to President Jammeh, asking him to stay and assuring him of their support which resulted to the declaration of the State of Emergency in the country.

-“In LRR, you were a galvanizing force and you sent a petition to the National Assembly to extend his term of office for President Jammeh,” Lawyer Touray told the witness.
+“In LRR, you were a galvanizing force and you sent a petition to the National Assembly to extend his term of office for President,” Lawyer Touray told the witness.

 “That is not true,” the witness replied.